iontodirel/find_devices/README.md

 This project is using `CMake`, and has been tested with the GCC compiler.

+This project also utilizes the `fmt` and `nlohmann::json` libraries, which are automatically installed with the CMake build scripting.

 ### Development

 You can use `Visual Studio` or `VSCode` for remote Linux development.